Best small car for motorway driving 2025

-For many UK motorists, 70mph roads like the M1 are vital driving routes that link up key destinations in the quickest and most efficient way.
+For many UK motorists, motorways and dual carriageways are vital driving routes that link up key destinations in the quickest and most efficient way.

-Handily for the 21st-century motorist, however, most modern cars can handle motorway duties without breaking a sweat – and that includes the humble hatchback, Britain's favourite car type for the past few decades.
+Most modern cars can handle motorway duties without breaking a sweat – and that includes these best small cars for motorway driving.

 Hyundai i30